-Practitioners who recommend supports should provide the child and family with an accurate, complete, and timely plan of proposed supports.
+Practitioners involved in selecting and planning supports should provide the child and family with an accurate, complete, and timely plan of proposed supports.

-Where a practitioner does not have the qualifications, professional experience, professional regulation, relevant knowledge and skills, personal capacity, and/or professional capacity to plan a particular support, they should refer the child and family to a practitioner who does.
+Where a practitioner does not have the qualifications; professional experience; professional regulation; relevant knowledge and skills; personal capacity; and/ or professional capacity to select, plan and/or deliver a particular support, they should refer the child and family to a practitioner who does.